 Find the manual holder on the unit and remove the manual.
 If necessary, order from the Company more copies for other departments or users of this machine.
-Refer to Section 12 for various Safety Standards and Codes.
-Section 12 also lists addresses where this manual may be obtained.
+Refer to Section 12 of this manual for various Safety Standards and Codes.
+The back cover also lists addresses where this manual may be obtained.